51Degrees/specifications/stylistic-conventions.md

 ## Section Heads

-Section heads use sentence case, per company style guide..
+Section heads use sentence case, per company style guide.

-When a section head contains a defined term the term retains its capitalization e.g. Flow Element, and Flow Element builder.
+When a section head contains a defined term, the term retains its capitalization e.g. Flow Element, and Flow Element builder.
 The logic for this is that sentence case would have you say, for example, "Taking a trip to Buenos Aires"